Encyclopedia Dramatica

 On April 14, 2011, the original URL of the site was redirected to a new website named "Oh Internet" that bore little resemblance to Encyclopedia Dramatica.
 Parts of the ED community harshly criticized the changes.
 On the night of the Encyclopedia Dramatica shutdown, regular ED visitors bombarded the 'Oh Internet' Facebook wall with hate messages.
-The Web Ecology Project published a downloadable archive of Encyclopedia Dramatica content's the next day.
+The Web Ecology Project published a downloadable archive of Encyclopedia Dramatica's content the next day.
 Besides this archive, fan-made torrents and several mirrors of the original site were subsequently generated.
-Based on these archives, the site has repeatedly gone offline and come back under new domain names, with the website currently being hosted at encyclopediadramatica.online'.
-Between 2013 and 2019, the website was hosted under various top level domains: .rs, .ch, .es, and .se, with each domain bearing the second-level domain "encyclopediadramatica".
+Based on these archives, the site has repeatedly gone offline and come back under new domain names.
+Between 2013 and 2024, the website was hosted under various top level domains: .rs, .ch, .es, .se, .wiki, .online, .top, .win and .gay.
+As of October 2025, the only active mirror of ED is edramatica.com.

 History

 DeGrippo Era (.com)

 Encyclopedia Dramatica was founded in 2004 by Sherrod DeGrippo, also known by the online pseudonym "Girlvinyl".
 DeGrippo joined LiveJournal in 2000 and became enthralled by the behavior of some of its members:

 People were accessible and it was bidirectional.
 Voyeurs and exhibitionists were able to interact in a way that was normalized.
-That’s why I started ED.
+That's why I started ED.
 It was mostly just personalities that were just so nuts and fascinating.

-She became involved in the LJdrama community, which covered stories on LiveJournal gossip.
+She became involved in the LJdrama community (which covered stories on LiveJournal gossip).
 When the community was banned from LiveJournal, they created their own website.
-In 2002, two LiveJournal users, Joshua Williams (aka mediacrat) and Andrewpants, became intimately involved with each other.
+In 2002, two LiveJournal users, Joshua Williams (also known online by the pseudonym mediacrat) and Andrewpants, became intimately involved with each other.
 After they broke off their relationship, LJdrama decided to document the resulting drama.
 Unflattering photographs of Williams were spread on the web, and Williams considered this to be harassment.
 He threatened legal action, traveled to Portland, Oregon, in order to speak to LiveJournal's abuse team, and reported the alleged harassment to a local TV news station.
-DeGrippo created Encyclopedia Dramatica in order to "house some information from livejournal and some drama about hackers Theo DeRaadt and Darren Reed."
+DeGrippo created Encyclopedia Dramatica in order to "house some information from livejournal and some drama about hackers Theo de Raadt and Darren Reed."

 Encyclopedia Dramatica characterized itself as being "In the spirit of Ambrose Bierce's The Devil's Dictionary."
 The New York Times Magazine recognized the wiki as "an online compendium of troll humor and troll lore" that it labeled a "troll archive".
-C't, a European magazine for IT professionals, noted the site's role in introducing newcomers to the culture of 4chan's /b/, a notorious Internet imageboard.
+C't, a European magazine for IT professionals, noted the site's role in introducing newcomers to the culture of /b/, a notorious Internet imageboard at 4chan.
 Encyclopedia Dramatica defines trolling in terms of doing things "for the lulz" (for laughs), a phrase that it qualifies as "a catchall explanation for any trolling you do."